This article covers:

 Product Managers may use publicly available product roadmaps to ensure that everyone on the team understands where the product is going and what planning tools and tactics are employed.

-A tool such as Chisel can help you keep track of all your tasks in one place.
-This feature allows you to share them with others, so they know what’s coming down the pipeline.
+A product management software tool such as Chisel can help you keep track of all your tasks in one place.
+This feature allows you to share them with others so they know what’s coming down the pipeline.

 The next step is to prioritize and manage tasks effectively.
-Product managers often juggle many balls at once, from developing new products and features to collecting customer feedback to meeting deadlines.
+Product managers often juggle many balls, from developing new products and features to collecting customer feedback to meeting deadlines.

 It’s essential to have a system to help you stay organized and on top of everything.

-Managing tasks effectively will help ensure that essential items don’t get overlooked and that employees are accountable for their work.
+Effectively managing tasks will help ensure that essential items don’t get overlooked and that employees are accountable for their work.

 It is necessary to use data and explain why pursuing a specific course of action is the best option for your stakeholders, consumers, and other people.